 Mulberry silk noil

 This is a listing for 2 ounces of a Classic blend.
 The blend is approximately 75% wool and 25% silk, nylon, and angelina.
-Because these rolags require so many different colors to be blended together, they are slightly more expensive than my other rolag sets.

 What is a rolag?
 It is a little fluffy tube of fiber, which I hand-card on my blending board.
 Rolags are traditionally used for woolen spinning, as the tubular shape allows for a lot of air to be trapped while drafting.
 To spin, simply pick an end, fluff out the and begin drafting.
 You can spin these with a worsted (short) or woolen (long) draw.
 Pre-drafting is optional, but I recommend it if you plan to spin worsted or for core-spinning, for the smoothest spin.